RkJaiswal3/EcommerceSite/README.md

 To access the project you have follow steps:

 install the node.js in your computer.

+Download the code or ZIP(extract the zip folder) and open in code editor, then locate in main project folder after run the following command.
 - npm install
 - cd backend
 - npm install